Russian, East European, and Eurasian Studies

 Study Abroad

-Students should be aware of opportunities for study and travel in Russia, eastern Europe, and Eurasia.
+There are several opportunities for study and travel in eastern Europe and Eurasia.
 The DUS can provide information on these programs and facilitate enrollment.
-Students who spend all or part of the academic year in the region participating in established academic programs usually receive Yale College credit, and are strongly encouraged to take advantage of study abroad opportunities during summers or through the Year or Term Abroad program.
-Students wishing to travel abroad as part of the major should consult the DUS.
+Students who spend all or part of the academic year in these regions participating in established academic programs usually receive Yale College and major requirement credit.
+Students are strongly encouraged to take advantage of study abroad opportunities during summers or through the Year or Term Abroad program and should consult the DUS as early as possible.

 SUMMARY OF MAJOR REQUIREMENTS